 How TLS encryption works

 TLS is most familiar to users for its ability to ensure secure browsing – indicated by the padlock icon in a browser’s address bar for those sites that use the system.
 Implementing TLS on websites is now standard practice, and has many benefits beyond enhanced security, such as increasing search engine traffic and preventing session hijacking.
-That's why, at Zoho, we use TLS to ensure account security.

 The applications of TLS don't stop there, though.
 The system can (and indeed should) also be used for other web applications such as protecting your emails, file transfers, video/audio conferencing, instant messaging and voice-over-IP, as well as internet services such as DNS and NTP.